-[Sec.
-44.]
 Sec.
-95. NRS 689B.0383 is hereby amended to read as follows: 689B.0383 If any policy of group health insurance provides coverage for treatment of an illness which is within the authorized scope of [the] practice of a licensed marriage and family therapist [1.] or licensed clinical professional counselor, for licensed advanced alcohol and drug abuse counselor,] the insured is entitled to reimbursement for treatment by a marriage and family therapist [1.] or clinical professional counselor for advanced alcohol and drug abuse counselor] who is licensed pursuant to chapter 641A [or 641C] of NRS.
+95. NRS 689B.0383 is hereby amended to read as follows:

+689B.0383 If any policy of group health insurance provides coverage for treatment of an illness which is within the authorized scope of [the] practice of a licensed marriage and family therapist [,] or licensed clinical professional counselor, the insured is entitled to reimbursement for treatment by a marriage and family therapist or clinical professional counselor who is licensed pursuant to chapter 641A of NRS.